RV and Boat Storage Facility Loans

 The loans are available for both indoor climate controlled or outdoor storage which can be anything from a large lot with fencing, lighting and a small office to a high end climate controlled building.

-For outdoor storage, some lenders will require some amount of structure on the property – typically some canopies for covered storage – and others are okay with less improvements.
+For outdoor storage, some lenders will require some amount of structure on the property – typically some canopies for covered storage – and others are okay with less in the way of improvements.

 As a general rule, the more basic the property, the better the location or the stronger the transaction needs to be.
 In other words, if it is an existing business, then the financials for the last few years need to show good cash flow.
 If construction, then the business plan and location need to be solid.
 If it is a refinance then solid income for the last few years will do the trick.